Philipp Öttl

 Philipp Öttl (born 3 May 1996 in Bad Reichenhall) is a German motorcycle racer who is living in Salzburg.
 He is the son of a former motorcycle racer, Peter Öttl.

 He is a former runner-up in the ADAC Junior Cup (2009), and has previously competed in the Red Bull MotoGP Rookies Cup, the German IDM 125GP Championship and the Spanish Moto3 Championship.
 He took his first Moto3 pole at the Circuit of the Americas on 9 April 2016.

-Öttl took part in the CIV championship as wildcard entries at Mugello in 2021 CIV.
+Öttl took part in the 2021 CIV Supersport 600 Championship as a wildcard entry at Mugello.